 Many of these positions are relative to built work.
-As I argued earlier in this paper, the thesis studio is not a mirror of practice.
-Nor does it necessarily need to respond to the economic will of a client.
-As such, it seems an appropriate avenue for exploring what a critical architecture might be.
-Rather than the poles of culture and form as proposed by Hays, however, I propose that a critical thesis relates to culture and to making.
+As I mentioned earlier in this paper, the thesis studio is not a mirror of practice.
+Nor does it necessarily need to respond to the economic context of a client.
+As such, the thesis seems an appropriate avenue for continuing the conversation regarding what a critical architecture might be.
+Rather than the poles of culture and form as proposed by Hays, however, I propose that a critical thesis relates to the translation of culture and to the exploration of representation.